 to the top leadership.

-control China well beyond his next five-year term, or through 2022, breaking
+control China well beyond his next five-year term, breaking with a tradition

 Top party officials seen by observers as strong candidates to succeed Xi

 had been pushed out of the way.
 Sun Zhengcai, born in 1963 and a once-rising